nees101/Drum-Kit/README.md

 ### The challenge

-The challenge is to build out an Advice Generator App using the [Advice Slip API](http://api.adviceslip.com) and get is looking as close to the design as possible.
+The challenge is to build out a Drum Kit App .

 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Generate a new piece of advice by clicking the dice icon
+- Generate sounds by clicking each of the drum buttons.

 ### Screenshot